Mexico–Norway relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on Cultural exchanges (1980); Agreement on the Avoidance of Double-taxation and Tax Evasion (1995); Agreement on Agriculture Cooperation (2000) and an Agreement on Fishing and Aquaculture Cooperation (2018).
+Both nations have signed several bilateral agreements such as an Agreement on Cultural exchanges (1980); Agreement to Avoid Double Taxation and Prevent Tax Evasion in the Matter of Income and Property Taxes (1995); Agreement on Agriculture Cooperation (2000); and an Agreement on Fishing and Aquaculture Cooperation (2018).

 Transportation

-There are direct flights between Cancún International Airport and Oslo Airport, Gardermoen with TUI Airways.
+There are direct flights between Cancún International Airport and Oslo Airport, Gardermoen with TUI fly Nordic.

 Trade

 In 2001, Mexico signed a free trade agreement with the European Free Trade Association member nations (which includes Norway).
-In 2018, two-way trade between both nations amounted to US$229 million.
-Mexico's main exports to Norway include: iron and steel pipes, parts for turbojet engines, turboprops and other gas turbines and malt beer.
-Norway's main exports to Mexico include: mineral and chemical fertilizers, petroleum gas and gaseous hydrocarbons, and dried, salted or brine fish.
-Both nations are major petroleum producing nations.
-Mexican multinational companies such as Cemex and Mexichem operate in Norway.
-Norwegian multinational companies Equinor and Norsk Hydro operate in Mexico.
+In 2023, two-way trade between both nations amounted to US$407 million.
+Mexico's main exports to Norway include: tubes and pipes of iron or steel, nickel and aluminum based products, telephones and mobile phones, machinery, fiberglass, vehicles and parts, rubber tires, beer, alcohol, fruits and vegetables.
+Norway's main exports to Mexico include: chemical based products, unwrought nickel, ferroalloys, electrical equipment, machinery, seafood, parts and accessories of motor vehicles, and medical equipment.
+Mexican multinational companies such as Cemex and Orbia operate in Norway.
+Norwegian multinational company Norsk Hydro operates in Mexico.